More information about the jacket required at The Goat Tongariro.

 It is compulsory that your jacket must be:

-It is highly recommended that your seam sealed weather barrier jacket is also:
+It is highly recommended (but NOT compulsory) that your seam sealed weather barrier jacket is also:

 - One with a high hydrostatic head rating.
 For this event, it is highly recommended that your jacket can withstand 10,000mm of rain per square metre (that’s the benchmark in terms of rainproofing).
 Just so you know, the technical term for “waterproofing” is hydrostatic head.
 The exact specifications for quality jackets can be typically found online.